-VIP guest will be provided with a breakfast and lunch.
+VIP guests will be provided with a lunch.

-If more than tea, coffee and pre-packed foods are being offered at the event, such as hot dogs, then there must be appropriate facilities available for handwashing with a supply of hot water, hand wash and hygienic materials for drying hands.
-This must be in a suitable location where it can be used effectively by those people handling foods.
+Regarding Food Safety, if more than tea, coffee, and pre-packed foods are being offered at the event, such as hot dogs, then there must be appropriate facilities available for handwashing with a supply of hot water, hand washing and hygienic materials for drying hands.
+This must be in a suitable location where it can be used effectively by those people handling food.

-All food businesses present should comply with the Health and Safety at Work Act 1974 and the regulations made thereunder, the Food Safety Act 1990 and the regulations made thereunder, in particular regarding adequate provision of hand wash facilities.
+All food businesses present should comply with the Health and Safety at Work Act 1974 and the regulations made thereunder, The Food Safety Act 1990 and the regulations made thereunder, in particular regarding adequate provision of hand wash facilities.

-Adequate and suitable hand wash facilities should include running hot and cold water or warm water, liquid soap and disposable paper towels.
-This must be in a suitable location where it can be used effectively by those people handling foods.
-Cleansing wipes and sanitising gels are not an acceptable substitute for proper hand washing.
+Adequate and suitable hand washing facilities should include running hot and cold water or warm water, liquid soap, and disposable paper towels.
+This must be in a suitable location where it can be used effectively by those people handling food.
+Cleansing wipes and sanitising gels are not acceptable substitutes for proper hand washing.